linanthon/jpapp2/Readme.md

 When a word's correct times > `QUIZ_HARD_CAP`, the program recognize this word is "known" and will not show up in quiz anymore.
 You can revisit the "known" words in `Quiz -> Review known JP` mode, this mode does not update the word's `priority`.

 If toggle off `Get incorrect choices from inserted words` (default True) - each question has 1 correct answer and 3 wrong ones - instead of getting the wrong ones from your inserted words/books, it'll be random in Jamdict database.
 This will take longer because of the randomness, Jamdict using SQLite internally and multi-join tables in query.
 If your DB doesn't have enough records to get wrong answers, then the program will use Jamdict.

-## About this project
-Motivation: JP learning apps usually have their own learning path, and it might not focus on the user desire aspect or gives the user the words they want.
-This JP learning program only practice the user the documents they put in, so they learn exactly what they want.
-If you're wondering what if you don't want to input anything and just learn, those apps exist.

-Purpose: This is just a side project I do to practice backend solution and front-backend communication.
-By no means it's perfect and it might never will be.

 ### TODO: functions
 - Accept other document formats